rexiraptor/design_patern/docs/report.md

-# L3 design pattern report
+# L3 Design Pattern Report

 - **Firstname**: [Nicolas]
 - **Lastname**: [DODART]

-> Add your thoughts on every TP bellow, everything is interesting but no need to right a book.
+> Add your thoughts on every practical session below; everything is interesting, but there's no need to write a book.
 >
-> Keep it short simple and efficient:
+> Keep it short, simple, and efficient:
 >
 > - What you did and why
 > - What helped you and why
-> - What did you find difficult
+> - What you found difficult
 > - What did not help you
-> - What did you need to change
+> - What you needed to change
 > - Anything relevant
 >
-> Add a link to schemas describing your architecture (UML or not but add a legend)
+> Add a link to diagrams describing your architecture (UML or not but add a legend)
 >
 > Remember: it is ok to make mistakes, you will have time to spot them later.
 >
-> Fill free to contact me if needed.
+> Feel free to contact me if needed.

 ---
 ...

-# Rapport du TP
+# Practical Session Report

->## Première Partie
+>## First Part
->> ### introduction
+>> ### Introduction
->>Pour la première partie du TP, j'ai principalement essayé de mettre en œuvre le principe de responsabilité unique.
-Je n'ai pas ressenti de difficulté particulière lors de cette tâche, car c'est quelque chose que je pratique assez régulièrement lorsque je code, étant donné que j'ai l'esprit assez brouillon.
+>>For the first part of the practical session, I primarily focused on implementing the Single Responsibility Principle.
+I didn't encounter any particular difficulty in this task, as it's something I regularly practice when coding, given that I tend to think in a somewhat disorganized manner.
->>J'ai également examiné deux autres points :
+>>I also looked into two other areas:
->>- Codage d'une tâche en tant qu'objet (classe Task)
+>>- Coding a task as an object (Task class)
->>- Travail sur la logique d'exécution des commandes (classes CommandExecutor, FileHandlerFactory)
+>>- Working on the command execution logic (CommandExecutor, FileHandlerFactory classes)
 >
->>### Codage d'une tâche en tant qu'objet
+>>### Coding a Task as an Object
->>J'ai travaillé sur la classe Task car j'ai réalisé qu'il était compliqué de changer le concept de tâche sans retravailler sur la partie "complexe / logique" du code.
-Cela a impliqué que je modifie le fonctionnement des insert et des list pour qu'ils s'adaptent au concept d'objet Task.
-J'ai réussi à appliquer ce concept pour les fichiers CSV, mais pas pour les fichiers JSON en raison d'un problème avec les guillemets (`"`), ce qui a entraîné l'échec du ghost test.(Résolu : c'était seulement les guillemets de début et de fin d'output, j'ai pu les rajouter "manuellement" lors du print.)
+>>I worked on the Task class because I realized it was complicated to change the concept of a task without reworking the "complex / logical" part of the code.
+This meant I had to modify the insert and list operations to adapt them to the Task object concept.
+I managed to apply this concept to CSV files, but not for JSON files due to an issue with quotation marks (`"`), leading to the failure of the ghost test.
+(Resolved: it was just the starting and ending quotation marks in the output, I was able to add them "manually" during the print.)
 >
->>### Travail sur la logique d'exécution des commandes
+>>### Working on the Command Execution Logic
->>En ce qui concerne la retravail de la logique d'exécution (classes CommandExecutor, FileHandlerFactory), c'est parce qu'il me semblait compliqué d'ajouter un nouveau type de gestion de fichier sans se prendre la tête avec la logique d'exécution du code (pavé de `if` et de `else`).
-J'ai donc travaillé sur ces classes avec l'idée de rendre cela plus simple.
+>>Regarding the rework of the execution logic (CommandExecutor, FileHandlerFactory classes), it's because it seemed complicated to add a new type of file handling without getting bogged down in the execution logic of the code (a block of `if` and `else`).
+So, I worked on these classes with the idea of making this simpler.
 >
->>### Difficultés
+>>### Difficulties
->>#### Inserts avec Ghost Test
+>>#### Inserts with Ghost Test
->>- Je n'ai pas réussi à trouver les commandes utilisées pour les inserts lors du Ghost Test.
+>>- I could not find the commands used for inserts during the Ghost Test.
->>#### Stockage dans les Fichiers
+>>#### File Storage
->>- En lien avec le primier point, Je n'ai pas trouvé à quoi ressemblait le stockage dans les fichiers lorsque le test réussissait.
+>>- In connection with the first point, I could not determine what the file storage looked like when the test succeeded.
->>#### Gestion de Git
+>>#### Git Management
->> - Perte de temps due à une utilisation incorrecte de Git.
+>>- Time lost due to incorrect use of Git.
 >>
->#### diagrame de class de mon programme:
+>#### Diagram of my program:
 > ```mermaid
 > classDiagram
 >     class App {